codewithryry/activity-6-ecommerce-perfumeheaven-node.js/README.md

 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For inquiries or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For inquiries or feedback, please reach out to [your-email@example.com](mailto:reymelrey.mislang@gmail.com).